Ongoing dialogue with our stakeholders

 Societe Generale has set up a specific procedure to centralise all correspondence and contacts with NGOs and other stakeholders within the CSR division.
 At the earliest possible stage, internal studies are undertaken to provide documented replies in writing or in person.
 Group representatives regularly take part in working sessions and talks with a dozen NGOs (including Friends of the Earth, Oxfam, ShareAction, BankTrack, Urgewald, WWF, among others), bilateral meetings or plenary sessions organised by the OECD, the Equator Principles Association or the Businesses for Human Rights association.
-In 2019, Societe Generale also held discussions with the students who signed the Wake Up Call on the Environment: a Student Manifesto.

 With our suppliers